Statement on Corporate Management /

 - The Supervisory Board should have at least one member with international experience (e.g. in the sector financial engineering, telecommunications, M&A).
 All members of the Supervisory Board have experience and competencies in these areas and meet all of these target requirements;

-- This target criterion is also met because only Mr Vlasios Choulidis was active as a Management Board member and CEO before his election to the Supervisory Board.
+- No more than two former members of the Management Board should belong to the Supervisory Board.
+This target criterion is also met because only Mr Vlasios Choulidis was active as a Management Board member and CEO before his election to the Supervisory Board.
 Furthermore, the Supervisory Board members should disclose immediately to the Supervisory Board any conflicts of interest which have currently arisen and, in the event of a permanent conflict of interest, resign their position on the Supervisory Board.
 No conflicts of interest of this nature arose during the reporting period;

 - The Supervisory Board should have at least two members who do not have a personal or commercial relationship to the Company, its officers and directors, a controlling shareholder or a company affiliated with the latter that can lead to a major conflict of interest which is not only temporary.
 In the estimation of the Supervisory Board, at least two members are independent, namely, Dr Claudia Borgas-Herold and Mr Norbert Lang;